emo-nikoloff/Technical-University/Java/README.md

 # ☕ Java
-My solutions to the tasks from the second year, first semester in **Technical University**
+My solutions to the tasks from the second year, first semester in **Technical University - Sofia**

 ---